 Mark is a photographer and Specialist Professor of Art & Design at Monmouth University in West Long Branch, New Jersey.
-He received undergraduate degrees from Villanova University and Monmouth University in philosophy and an MFA in Studio Art from Hunter College, City University of New York.
+He received an M.F.A. in Photography from the City University of New York at Hunter College.

-Mark has worked as a documentary photographer in over 15 countries, concentrating on social issues in Central America, the Middle East, Eastern Europe as well as the United States.
-During that time he was a member of the photographers cooperative, Impact Visuals, serving as a member photographer on the board of directors.
-A select list of clients includes The New York Times, The Philadelphia Inquirer , Philadelphia Daily News, Time, Newsweek, Der Spiegel, Focus, Utne Reader, In These Times, Mother Jones, Vanity Fair, The Chronicle of Higher Education and ABC News-Nightline.
+Ludak has worked as a documentary photographer, photojournalist and fine artist for over twenty years.
+Clients have included The New York Times, The Philadelphia Inquirer , Philadelphia Daily News, Time, Newsweek, Der Spiegel, Focus, Utne Reader, In These Times, Mother Jones, Vanity Fair, The Chronicle of Higher Education and ABC News-Nightline.

-His photography has been exhibited at the Photographic Resource Center-Boston University, Noyes Museum of Art-Stockton College, Monmouth University-DiMattio Gallery & Ice House Gallery, Trenton City Museum at Ellarslie Mansion, Riverrun Gallery and DFN Gallery in New York.
-His work is commissioned and supported by foundations, private individuals and university grants.
+His work has been exhibited most recently at the Princeton Public Library, Pollak Gallery at Monmouth University, Boston University-Photographic Resource Center, Noyes Museum of Art, Monmouth University-DiMattio Gallery & Ice House Gallery, Trenton City Museum at Ellarslie Mansion, Riverrun Gallery and DFN Gallery in New York.

-Most recently Mark has been photographing in Nicaragua, Vietnam, Rwanda and the United States.
+Most recently he has been working on projects in in Nicaragua, Vietnam, Rwanda and the United States.